For immediate release: Sept. 15, 2018

 They likewise embraced the pollinator movement long before it became popular.
 They use the same protocol for pollinators as they do for their cattle, always staying off the grass until it is at least in the three-leaf stage.

-The Brooks family has a diversified operation that also includes meat goats, Icelandic sheep, chickens, geese, turkeys, guineas and a small herd of Shorthorn cows used as milkmaids.
+The Brooks family runs more of a diversified operation than just registered Angus and commercial cattle.
+They also raise meat goats, Icelandic sheep, chickens, geese, turkeys, guineas and a small herd of Shorthorn cows used as milkmaids.

-“Across this great state, cattlemen and cattlewomen alike are committed to the care of the land, air and water resources and they take their responsibilities seriously,” said NDSA President Dan Rorvig, a rancher from McVille, N.D.
+“Across this great state, cattlemen and cattlewomen alike are committed to the care of the land, air and water resources and take their responsibilities seriously,” said NDSA President Dan Rorvig, a rancher from McVille.
 “On behalf of the Stockmen’s Association, I want to congratulate the Brooks Ranch on this special achievement.”

 As the state Environmental Stewardship Award winner, the Brooks Ranch will next compete on a regional level with state winners from South Dakota, Nebraska and Kansas.
 If successful there, they will move on to the national competition.